-• Disconnect Neopuff, bag, or ventilator.

-- Remove ETT cap and replace with Y cap.
-(If ETT cap is stuck, cut the tube as high as possible and then place the Y cap.) - Attach the Neopuff or bag to the larger port on the Y cap. - Attach the catheter to the smaller port on the Y cap and advance it until it is at the desired depth. - Turn the baby onto one side. - Inject one of the syringes of Curosurf® through the catheter. - Pull the catheter all the way out but leave attached. - Bag the baby at a rate of 40-60 breaths/minute for one minute. - Allow the baby to recover. - Turn the baby to the other side.
-Administer the other syringe of Curosurf[®], as above. - Place the baby in the supine position.
-Allow the baby to recover. - Remove the Y cap and replace the ETT cap. - Resume ventilation. - Do not suction for one hour after administration unless required for obstruction. - Remember to adjust pressure on Neopuff as lung compliance improves.
+- Infant should be supine. - Disconnect Neopuff, bag, or ventilator. - Remove ETT cap and replace with Y cap.
+(If ETT cap is stuck, cut the tube as high as possible and then place the Y cap.) - Attach the Neopuff or bag to the larger port on the Y cap. - Attach the catheter to the smaller port on the Y cap and advance it until it is at the desired depth. - Inject the syringe of Curosurf® through the catheter. - Pull the catheter all the way out but leave attached. - Bag the baby at a rate of 40-60 breaths/minute for one minute. - Allow the baby to recover. - Remove the Y cap and replace the ETT cap. - Resume ventilation. - Do not suction for one hour after administration unless required for obstruction. - Remember to adjust pressure on Neopuff as lung compliance improves.